wcmoody/wcmoody.github.io/teaching.md

 permalink: /teaching/
 ---

 I have taught classes at USMA since the Fall of 2015.
 In that time, I have taught courses in both of the majors in the computing programs in the EECS department.
 My main course has been the networking engineering course (IT350).
 I am transiting now to take over operating systems (CS481).
-I got to cut my teach by teaching our freshman (called Plebes) introductory programming and information technology (IT105).
+I got to cut my teeth by teaching our freshman (called Plebes) introductory programming and information technology (IT105).
 I have advised a student on an independent research project and I will be the primary advisor to two different senior capstone projects this upcoming year.

 You can read more about these classes here: